LBRYFoundation/bookbuddies/README.md

 ## Contributing

 Pull requests are welcome!
-Simply make sure you run `bun lint` with updated packages before you submit one.
+Simply make sure you run `bun lint` with updated packages before you submit one to prevent any delays.

+## Security

+If you spot a vulnerability, you can disclose it safely at [`board@lbry.org`](mailto:board@lbry.org?subject=Responsible%20disclosure%20for%20vulnerability%20in%20bookbuddies).